Get An MBA Or Buy A Franchise?

 To pay for an MBA, most people work part-time at low wages while enrolled, deplete their personal or parents savings, and obtain student loans that must be repaid.
 However, going the franchise route can provide a fast and lifetime income that often exceeds the income of those with MBAs.

-According to Nick Friedman, president of College Hunks Hauling Junk, several of his franchise owners are recent college graduates, which is not the typical franchise owner profile.”Rather than spending $95,000 and two years getting an MBA, more and more people are using the money to open a franchise,” said Friedman.
+According to Nick Friedman, co-founder of College HUNKS Hauling Junk, several of his franchise owners are recent college graduates, which is not the typical franchise owner profile.
+“Rather than spending $95,000 and two years getting an MBA, more and more people are using the money to open a franchise,” said Friedman.
 “And, in less than two years they own a cash-producing asset.”

 Friedman and his business partner, Omar Soliman, brought a clean-cut image to junk removal by recruiting college students to haul away customers? unwanted items.
 The temporary summer gig started in 2005 has grown into a multi-truck, multi-million-dollar franchise operation with locations across the country.

 “Franchising allows people to go into business for themselves but not by themselves,” Friedman said.
 “It offers a much more secure method of entrepreneurship.”
 New franchisees get five days of training at “HUNK University” in Tampa to learn every aspect of the business.
 The company focuses on branding, marketing, community involvement and recycling efforts.